Xavier Grimble

-Xavier Grimble (born September 22, 1992) is a former American football tight end.
-He played college football at USC.
+Xavier Grimble (born September 22, 1992) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the USC Trojans.

 High school

 Grimble attended Bishop Gorman High School in Summerlin, Nevada.
-Named a USA Today All-American as a senior in 2009, he had 39 catches for 709 yards (18.2 avg.) with 9 touchdowns, helping Bishop Gorman to a 15–0 record and victory in the state 4A title game.
-As a junior in 2008, he had 13 receptions for 310 yards (23.8 avg.) with 4 touchdowns.
+Named a USA Today All-American as a senior in 2009, he had 39 catches for 709 yards (18.2 avg.) with nine touchdowns, helping Bishop Gorman to a 15–0 record and victory in the state 4A title game.
+As a junior in 2008, he had 13 receptions for 310 yards (23.8 avg.) with four touchdowns.
 He was selected to play in the 2010 Under Armour All-America Game in St. Petersburg, Florida.

 Considered a four-star recruit by Rivals.com, he was rated the best tight end prospect of his class.
 He committed to USC on April 24, 2009.

 College career

-After redshirting as a true freshman in 2010, Grimble started seven games in 2011, recording 15 catches for 144 yards (9.6 avg.) with 4 touchdowns.
+After redshirting as a true freshman in 2010, Grimble started seven games in 2011, recording 15 catches for 144 yards (9.6 avg.) with four touchdowns.
 In 2012, Grimble shared starts with fellow tight end Randall Telfer.
 He started in nine games, appearing in all 12, recording 29 catches for 316 yards (10.9 avg.) with five touchdowns, and was named an honorable mention All-Pac-12.
 In 2013, he caught 25 passes for 271 yards and two touchdowns, and was named an All-Pac-12 selection for the second consecutive season.

-On January 7, 2014, Grimble announced he would forgo his remaining eligibility and enter the 2014 NFL Draft.
+On January 7, 2014, Grimble announced he would forgo his remaining eligibility and enter the 2014 NFL draft.